szheng3/recommendation-system/ItemFeatures/README.md

 ### Conclusion

-According to the table above, increasing the lambda value leads to better results.
+According to the table above, the lambda value leads to different results.
 This suggests that combining item features with SNQN is effective.
 However, when lambda is set to 0 (i.e., using item features without SNQN), it has a negligible impact on the result.
 When lambda is set to 0.5 (i.e., using item features and SNQN equally), the performance is worse than when lambda is set to 1 (i.e., using SNQN without item features).
 This implies that, in general, item features help when there is a cold start (i.e., when there is little user history available), whereas SNQN becomes more important when there is sufficient user history.